wharfkit/website/src/lib/docs/AccountKit/UndelegateMethod.md

 ## Arguments

-The undelegate method accepts an object with the following properties:

-- `cpu`: (optional) The quantity of CPU bandwidth to undelegate, specified as a string (e.g., '1.0000 EOS').
+- `cpu`: The quantity of CPU resources to undelegate, specified as a string (e.g., '1.0000 EOS').
-- `net`: (optional) The quantity of NET bandwidth to undelegate, specified as a string (e.g., '0.5000 EOS').
+- `net`: The quantity of NET resources to undelegate, specified as a string (e.g., '0.5000 EOS').
-- `receiver`: (optional) The EOS account to which the undelegated bandwidth should be returned.
+- `receiver`: (optional) The Antelope account to which the undelegated resources should be returned.
 If not provided, it defaults to the account initiating the undelegate action.

 ## Return Value

-The undelegate method returns an [action](/docs/antelope/action) object containing details about the undelegation.
+The `undelegate` method returns an [Action](/docs/antelope/action) instance detailing the resource undelegation.
+This action can then be passed to the [SessionKit Transact method](/docs/session-kit/transact) for execution.